 To find the best school for your child, do some research on the school and its quality, carefully check the school’s admission criteria and take care with your formal application.
 But be aware that places are limited

-Many fee-paying schools offer scholarships and bursaries to cut costs.
-Contact the school to ask about eligibility.
+Many private schools offer scholarships and bursaries to help with costs.
+Contact the school to inquire about eligibility.